jtribe/ios-tools/README.md

 ## Troubleshooting

+- Apple change things all the time.
+If you're having troubles then the first thing to do is make sure that we're using the latest versions of the Fastlane tools:

+    ```sh
+    gemrat --pessimistic gym deliver match
+    bundle update
+    ```
 - If you get a message from match saying _Could not create another certificate, reached the maximum number of available certificates._ see this [StackOverflow answer](http://stackoverflow.com/a/26780411/822249)
 - If CircleCI is failing, and you **are using Carthage** then make sure your frameworks are being committed to Git as detailed above.
   - Also make sure you have added the Carthage Copy Frameworks run-script Build Phase in Xcode.